Tornc/mc-vehicles/README.md

 ### Disclaimer:
 Some of these vehicles use drop-in, which is a pain in the arse to set up.
+If there's no setup video...
+I'm sorry and good luck.
 # Some pictures I guess.
 ## T-90M
 ![T-90M_side](https://github.com/user-attachments/assets/44df28b0-5dab-4373-8896-4028f6a269c9)